 Counselling for children and young people

-The Spark is the biggest provider of in-school counselling for children and young people in Scotland.
-Primary and secondary schools rely on us to help their pupils deal with difficult emotions or traumatic issues.
+The Spark is a leading provider of in-school counselling for children and young people in Scotland.
+Primary and Secondary schools rely on us to help their pupils deal with difficult emotions or traumatic issues.